ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    If no eligible VLAN is shown, no VLANs are available on the same router as the VRA.
 This will require a [support ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) to be raised to request a private VLAN on the same router as the VRA.
    {:tip}
-5. Select the VLAN that you want to associate with the VRA and click Save Initial VLAN association may take a couple of minutes to complete.
+5. Select the VLAN that you want to associate with the VRA and click Save.
+Initial VLAN association may take a couple of minutes to complete.
 Once completed the VLAN should be shown under the **Associated VLANs** heading.

 At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the {{site.data.keyword.Bluemix_notm}} Private network.
 The status of VLAN will be shown as *Bypassed*.